-That said, pain management has a pretty vast domain when it comes to everything from causes to symptoms and even treatment methods.
-This means a comprehensive guide to all the basics can be incredibly helpful, and that’s where I come in!
+That said, pain management treatment may vary greatly, due to a vast variety of forms of pain and causes.
+This means a comprehensive guide to all the basics and natural pain management options can be incredibly helpful.
+This is where I come in!

 To give you a better understanding of what pain management really is and what it entails, here is the ultimate guide!

 Chronic pain is one of the most common reasons people seek medical care.
 According to the CDC in 2016, approximately 20% of adults in the United States reported chronic pain – that’s 50 million people!

 Chronic pain is linked to comorbid conditions like anxiety and depression and, with conventional treatment, can even lead to dependence on medications like opioids and benzodiazepines.
 Overall, it can easily result in a decreased quality of life, even if the severity can range widely.